(Last updated October 2022)

 - Are you aware of anyone who is doing the role you want right now?
 If so, talk to them about their skillset and thoughts on the industry.

-In my case, I had taken a few months to ponder these questions and came to the conclusion that I was really interested in learning and helping others in their development as a human and in their career.
+In my case, I had taken a few months to ponder these questions and came to the conclusion that I was really interested in learning and helping others in their growth as a human and careers.

 When I knew roughly what I wanted to do, I began to seek out those who were already working in this field for some research.

 I will note at this point, that once you identify what you want to do and start sharing this with others, you will potentially encounter some detractors.